openfeeder-org/openFeeder-org-V0.0.1/README.md

 Contributing
 ---------------------

 We are not accepting contributions at this time.
 This will change once a functional prototype is completed.
+Thanks for your understanding!

 Build Status
 ---------------------